16 April . 2016

 Standing more than 14,000 feet tall, Mount Rainier isn’t just the tallest mountain in the Cascades—it’s also the highest mountain in the entire state and fifth tallest in the lower 48 states.

-The ice caves of Mt.
-Rainier are being studied for their similarity to conditions on planets like Mars.
+A grotto of ice, rock, and steam called the Coliseum sits below the ice cap of the summit.
+The ice caves of Mount Rainier are being studied for their similarity to conditions on planets like Mars.

 Two volcanic craters packed with geothermal heat keep the crater rims free of snow and ice.

-Several rivers start at the Mt.
-Rainier glaciers from which their names derive: the Carbon, Puyallup, Mowich, Nisqually, and Cowlitz Rivers all begin on the slopes of Mt.
-Rainier.
+Several rivers start at the Mount Rainier glaciers from which their names derive: the Carbon, Puyallup, Mowich, Nisqually, and Cowlitz Rivers all begin on the slopes of Mount Rainier.

 While the views of Mount Rainier are spectacular, make a day of it and go experience its beauty up close.
 There is so much to see and learn, you might find yourself going back over and over again.